XxGodmoonxX/XxGodmoonxX/README.md

 - webpack
 - GraphQL
 - REST
-- Adobe Photoshop
+- Adobe Photoshop (viewing only or simple editing only)
-- Adobe Illustrator
+- Adobe Illustrator (viewing only or simple editing only)
-- Adobe XD
+- Adobe XD (viewing only or simple editing only)
-- Sketch
+- Sketch (viewing only or simple editing only)
-- Figma
+- Figma (viewing only or simple editing only)

 ### 大学時代の研究で使用 / Used in research in university